Panolof/beam-bigquery-etl-pipeline/README.md

 - Data aggregation and processing using Apache Beam
 - Results writing back to BigQuery

+## Documentation

+For more detailed information, see the `docs/` directory.

 ## Setup

 1. Clone the repository: